globus-labs/cascade/docs/dynamics.rst

 2. *Maximum number of timesteps*.
 Use ``None`` to run until convergence is reached
 3. *Options to Dynamics*, such as the temperature for molecular dynamics or time per timestep
 4. *Options for the run method*, such as the convergence threshold
-5. *Post-processing function applied after run is complete*, which modifies the Atoms object as the list step.
+5. *Post-processing function applied after run is complete*, which modifies the Atoms object as the list stage.

 A dynamics process could have multiple stages, such as an optimization followed by molecular dynamics under several different control conditions.